CANADA'S INEQUALITY IS GROWING. AND THE TAX SYSTEM IS PART OF THE PROBLEM.

-Tell Finance Minister François-Philippe Champagne: Tax the richest and fund the programs Canadians desperately need.
+Tell Finance Minister François-Philippe Champagne: Tax extreme wealth and fix a broken system.

 • Income supports